 long mem3 = GC.GetTotalMemory(false);

-GC.CollectionCount returns an int.
-It tells us how many times garbage collection has occurred.
-Getting information about how often garbage collection is occurring in your program is not always simple.
+CollectionCount.
+This method tells us how many times garbage collection has occurred.
+Getting information about how often garbage collection is occurring is not always simple.

 static void Main()